thomas-neitmann/thomas-adventuRe/content/posts/2020-06-11-calculating-change-from-baseline-in-r.markdown

 ```

-So, how to take care of missing baseline values?
+So, how to take care of missing baseline records?
 Like so.

 ```r